AzlinRusnan/Optimizing_CSAT_Through_Sentiment-Analysis_and_Predictive-Modeling/README.md

 ## Objectives

-This study is structured around three key research objectives.
+This study is structured around three key objectives.
 Below are the objective and the key findings:

 ### Objective 1: Sentiment Analysis for Customer Feedback